 - Diluting infectious air or particles with large amounts of clean air

 Benefits of Negative Pressure Rooms

-A negative pressure room is a major benefit to any healthcare or clinical trial facility.
+A negative pressure room is a major benefit to any healthcare or clinical research study facility.
 First, negative pressure rooms keep facility staff and visitors safe from potentially contaminated air or harmful particles.
 Beyond that, negative pressure rooms can help increase a research facility’s capabilities.
 By adding a negative pressure room to our campus, QPS Missouri will have the capability to conduct clinical research studies that we have not been able to in the past, including the following: